-OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Existing city staff in collaboration The most knowledgeable group Not generally recognized as a core Ongoing changes in staffing and job with residents regarding project feasibility, cost job function today; requires responsibilities will make estimation, overlap with existing commitment to making PB work; coordination of this issue especially projects, etc. collaboration with residents requires challenging at this time. significant oversight and facilitation.
-Volunteers with city administrative Same strengths as above, if such Effort required to recruit and select experience, in collaboration with volunteers exist in sufficient volunteers with knowledge and residents numbers ability, beyond their willingness to do the work
+OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Existing city staff in collaboration with residents The most knowledgeable group regarding project feasibility, cost estimation, overlap with existing projects, etc. job function today; requires commitment to making PB work; Ongoing changes in staffing and job responsibilities will make coordination of this issue especially challenging at this time.
+Volunteers with city administrative experience, in collaboration with residents Same strengths as above, if such volunteers exist in sufficient numbers Effort required to recruit and select volunteers with knowledge and ability, beyond their willingness to do the work